-This 18th century village served as a model for the industrial community in South Lanarkshire, Scotland.
+This 18th-century village served as a model for the industrial community in South Lanarkshire, Scotland.
 The town was built for by Richard Owen.
 He did this as part of an experiment on Utopian idealism.
 The village consists of cotton mill buildings, school, and workers’ housing.
-From the late 18th century to mid-20th century, some of the buildings were destroyed and replaced with new ones.
+From the late 18th century to the mid-20th century, some of the buildings were destroyed and replaced with new ones.
 But the overall appearance of the village remained intact.
-A New Lanark Conservation Trust was founded in 1975 to prevent demolition of the entire village.
+A New Lanark Conservation Trust was founded in 1975 to prevent the demolition of the entire village.

 This is the second site included in this list from Scotland.
 Edinburgh has been the Scottish capital since the 15th century and it is divided into two areas: Old Town and New Town.
-Both areas were recognized as World Heritage Site as they contain important monuments.
+Both areas were recognized as a World Heritage Site as they contain important monuments.
 The Old Town is filled with medieval fortress while the New Town is where you will see evidence of European urban planning established in the 18th century.
 This harmonious juxtaposition provides a unique character to the city of Edinburgh.

 The city of Westminster in London offers a wide range of important historical and architectural monuments.
 Thus, it was inscribed into the list of UNESCO World Heritage Sites in the United Kingdom in 1987.
 The properties included in this site are the Westminster Palace, which features a neo-Gothic architectural style, and Westminster Abbey, which is of great historic and symbolic significance.

 This aqueduct is an important product of civil engineering during the Industrial Revolution in Europe in the 19th century.
-This 18-kilometer long aqueduct and canal was built on challenging geographical setting, which made this engineering feat even more impressive.
+This 18-kilometer long aqueduct and canal were built on challenging geographical setting, which made this engineering feat even more impressive.
 To construct this, engineer Thomas Telford used cast and wrought iron for building the arches so that they are both light and strong.

 Royal Botanic Gardens, Kew (2003)